 VLP provides a range of services to eligible clients.
 All VLP services are provided by trained volunteers and volunteer attorneys, supported by VLP staff.
 VLP receives thousands of calls for help every year.
 Unfortunately, we do not have enough volunteer lawyers to provide a referral to a free attorney for everyone.

-Just like the Helpline services, the attorney can assist you in understanding and planning for your upcoming court appointments, filling out court forms and making decisions about your case, however, you will be representing yourself in court.
+The attorney can assist you in understanding and planning for your upcoming court appointments, filling out court forms and making decisions about your case, however, you will be representing yourself in court.

 You may also return to CHAP as you go through the different stages of your family matter.